jrobison93/SSE-657-Project-3/README.md

         - What is the app like/ not like.
     - [x] Features/ Requirements (John)
         - List out features/ requirements and provide in depth descriptions of each.
-    - [ ] Domain Analysis <Optional>
-        - Making the Features and requrements easier to understand for the customer.
     - [x] Use Cases and Use Case Diagrams (John)
         - Provide use cases for submitting and judging a problem.
         - Provide a use case diagram for a user, judge, and admin.